 If you select an event, you can choose how frequently that event is performed or not performed by the users you are targeting.

-You can also add conditions to this targeting event by clicking the + Condition button in the top right of the group.
-This serves as a second event target.
+You can add more conditions to this targeting event by clicking the + Condition button in the top right.

 Filtering by Property

 You can select people property filters by clicking the + Filter button.